runatlantis/atlantis/runatlantis.io/docs/server-side-repo-config.md

   # policy_check defines if policy checking should be enable on this repository.
   policy_check: false

+  # autodiscover defines if atlantis should automatically discover projects in this repository.
+  autodiscover:
+    enabled: true

   # id can also be an exact match.
 - id: github.com/myorg/specific-repo